 Mitigation Timing Construction Construction Sonstruction Operation Post-Status Notes Mitigation Measure Status The JPB has compensated for BIO-3: Avoid or unavoidable wetland impacts by X X compensate for impacts on Χ Complete purchasing adequate credits from a wetlands mitigation bank approved wetlands and waters. by USACE and SFRWQCB.
 Tree removal and pruning activities were initiated in August 2017 under the guidance of the BBI Arborist, and BIO-5: Implement Tree in accordance with the Tree Avoidance, Minimization, X X X Ongoing Avoidance, Minimization, and and Replacement Plan.
 Replacement Plan.
 Tree Removal and Pruning status is provided to the JPB on a weekly basis.
 Not applicable.
 The SCVHP does not apply to the Project because TPS2, BIO-6: Pay Santa Clara Valley Habitat Plan land X Complete Option 1 was not selected and OCS cover fee (if necessary). does not extend to Communication Hill.
 This measure is not needed.
-CUL-1a: Evaluate and minimize impacts on To be implemented prior to X Upcoming construction in tunnels. structural integrity of historic tunnels.
-CUL-1b: Minimize impacts To be implemented prior to on historic decorative X Upcoming construction in tunnels. tunnel material.
+CUL-1a: Evaluate and construction in tunnels.